Aérospatiale SA 330 Puma: United Kingdom

 The first two Pumas for the Royal Air Force were delivered on 29 January 1971, with the first operational squadron (33 Squadron) forming at RAF Odiham on 14 June 1971.
-The RAF would order a total of 48 Puma HC Mk 1 for transport duties; during the Falklands War, an additional SA 330J formerly operated by Argentine Naval Prefecture was captured by British forces and shipped back to Great Britain and used as a RAF static training aid for several years.
+The RAF would order a total of 48 Puma HC Mk 1 for transport duties; during the Falklands War, an additional SA 330J formerly operated by Argentine Naval Prefecture was captured by British forces and shipped back to Great Britain and used as an RAF static training aid for several years.
 This SA 330J was later refurbished by Westland using parts from damaged RAF Puma XW215 and put into RAF service after a lengthy rebuild as ZE449.
 The Puma became a common vehicle for British special forces, such as the SAS, and has been described as being "good for covert tasks".

 Between the early 1970s and the 1990s, RAF Pumas were normally based at RAF Odiham (33 Squadron and 240 OCU), RAF Gutersloh (230 Squadron) and No. 1563 Flight RAF at RAF Belize.
 During The Troubles, it was also common for a detachment to be based at RAF Aldergrove in Northern Ireland.
 In 1994, 230 Squadron relocated to RAF Aldergrove to provide a permanent presence to augment the Westland Wessex of 72 Squadron.
 In 2009, 230 Squadron relocated to RAF Benson together with 33 Squadron from RAF Odiham.